marcopennekamp/lore/spec/02-types.md

 ### Parametric Types

+**TODO:** How do parametric functions and abstract functions play together?

 In the MVL, we aim to support a very basic form of **parametric types**.
 That means we support **type variables** for functions and classes.
 A type variable's upper bound is always `Any`, for simplicity reasons, and classes can only be invariant; only lists have the ability to be covariant.

 ##### Multiple Dispatch